 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective through investment in equity securities of companies and common stock of closed-end investment companies, known as closed-end funds.
-The sponsor selects the equity securities of companies and common stock of closed-end funds in industries that it believes are best positioned to provide current income for investors in addition to the opportunity to provide for total return potential over the term of the trust.
-In selecting equity securities for the trust, the sponsor selected from domestic and/or foreign issuers as well as small-cap and/or large-cap issuers.
-In selecting the equity securities of individual companies, the sponsor considered criteria including, but not limited to, the following:
+The trust seeks to achieve its objective through investment in equity securities of operating companies and closed-end investment companies ("closed-end funds") and/or exchange-traded funds ("ETFs").
+The closed-end funds and ETFs are collectively referred to as the "funds".
+The sponsor selects the equity securities of companies and funds in industries that it believes are best positioned to provide current income for investors in addition to the opportunity to provide for total return potential over the term of the trust.
+In selecting equity securities of operating companies for the trust, the sponsor selected from domestic and/or foreign issuers as well as small-cap, mid-cap and/or large-cap issuers.
+The sponsor used no market capitalization policy in selecting the equity securities for the trust.
+The funds may have policies to invest in securities with specific market capitalization levels.
+The sponsor did not require specific market capitalization policies for the funds.
+In addition, the trust and certain funds may invest in securities of companies located in "emerging markets."

+In selecting the equity securities of individual operating companies, the sponsor considered criteria including, but not limited to, the following:

-- Current dividend yield;
+- · Current dividend yield;

 - Historical dividend growth rates;

-- Free cash flow balances; and
+- · Free cash flow balances; and

 - 1 year, 3 year and 5 year total return performance history.

-For the equity securities portion of the portfolio, the sponsor sought to select securities of individual companies involved in industries the sponsor believes are best positioned to achieve the trust's investment objective over the life of the trust.
-For this particular trust, the sponsor focused primarily on companies involved in aspects of the energy, financials, industrials, materials, real estate and telecommunication services sectors.
-As part of the trust's strategy of dynamic securities selection, future series of the trust, if any, may not be comprised of stocks of companies in these same sectors.
+In selecting equity securities of operating companies for the trust, the sponsor sought to select securities of individual companies involved in industries the sponsor believes are best positioned to achieve the trust's investment objective over the life of the trust.
+For this particular trust, the sponsor focused primarily on companies involved in aspects of the communication services, energy, financials, industrials, materials and real estate sectors.
+As part of the trust's strategy of dynamic securities selection, future series of the trust, if any, may not be comprised of securities of companies in these same sectors.

-In addition, the sponsor selected closed-end funds that invest with a focus on income-related investment strategies that the sponsor believes will help achieve the investment objective of the trust.
-In selecting the closed-end funds, the sponsor considered criteria including, but not limited to, the following:
+In selecting the funds for the trust, the sponsor sought to select funds that invest with a focus on income-related investment strategies that the sponsor believes will help achieve the investment objective of the trust.
+The sponsor considers funds with a range of income-related investment strategies and focuses on current distribution yields of each fund to help provide income potential to the overall trust strategy.
+The sponsor focused primarily on funds with strategies to invest primarily in dividend paying stocks, high yield debt obligations ("junk securities"), senior loans, preferred securities, convertible securities and/or business development companies ("BDCs").
+In selecting the funds, the sponsor considered criteria including, but not limited to, the following:

-- Current distribution yield; - Premium or discount to net asset value; - · Undistributed net investment income balances; and - 1 year, 3 year and 5 year total return performance history.
+- Current distribution yield; - Premium or discount to net asset value;

+- Undistributed net investment income balances; and - 1 year, 3 year and 5 year total return performance history.